What are the best mat exercises for spinal cord injury patients?

 Hopefully, you try these 12 mat exercises for yourself.

-They’re perfect for spinal cord injury patients because they place limited stress on the joints, stretch your muscles, and help you practice controlling your movements.
+They’re perfect for spinal cord injury patients because they limit stress on the joints, stretch the muscles, and promote overall mobility.
+Good luck!

 Featured image: ©iStock.com/tetmc